zio/zio-cli/docs/options.md

 Options.boolean(name)
 ```
 ### Enumeration Options
-If we desire to allow the user to choose between different options, we can use `enumeration` method.
+If we desire to allow the user to choose between different options, we can use the `enumeration` method.
 It must specify a name and tuples `(String, A)` to create an instance of `Options[A]`.
 A valid input from the user is a key of a tuple and it will produce the corresponding value.
 We can use this method if there are different ways to execute a command.
-As an example, command `git commit` allows to choose between options `--all`, `--interactive` and `--patch` that control how the user specifies the changes to be commited.
-One way to implement this would using `enumeration`
+As an example, the command `git commit` allows choosing between options `--all`, `--interactive` and `--patch` that control how the user specifies the changes to be committed.
+One way to implement this would use `enumeration`:
 ```scala mdoc:silent
 sealed trait Mode
 case class All() extends Mode